• Products

 1. Warning icons

-Advanced Roadmaps adds a yellow triangle icon to issues in place of the issue rank (if you’re sorting by Ranking) when it detects an inconsistency in the structure of your plan.
+your plan adds a yellow triangle icon to issues in place of the issue rank (if you’re sorting by Ranking) when it detects an inconsistency in its structure.
 Common warnings include dependent issues starting before the previous issue is scheduled to end, or issues with dates outside of their assigned sprints.
-Learn more about warnings in Advanced Roadmaps
+Learn more about warnings you may see in your plan.

 2. R, S, and D lozenges in the date column